 Bring me Thanos!
 Who can forget Thor’s epic entrance onto the battlefield in Infinity War?
 The unbelievable scale and ambition in bringing this huge story to life could easily have proved problematic for Marvel and the Russo Brothers, but they well and truly pulled it off.

 With our heroes divided, Infinity War allows some brilliant bonds to be formed, and perhaps the best of these new alliances is when the Guardians of the Galaxy team up with Thor.
-Get ready for more Asgardians of the Galaxy action when the Thor: Love and Thunder release date arrives.

-There we go, those are the best Chris Hemsworth movies.
+There we go.
+Those are the best Chris Hemsworth movies.
 If you want to explore some other actors, why not check out our list of the best Oscar Isaac movies, or how about a rival Chris with the list of the best Chris Evans movies.